-University of Passau: B.Sc.
+University and subject studying: University of Passau: B.Sc.
 Business Administration & Economics

 Tell us what your greatest academic, professional or personal awards/achievements have been.

 The achievements always depend on the stage of life.
 During high-school the greatest achievement was winning a business plan competition.
 During university, a great result in my bachelor thesis and a good internship afterwards and now being able to do my master at a good university.

 Why did you decide to study your Summer School course and why specifically did you choose to study with Imperial College Business School?

 I was thinking about applying for the summer school programme already one year before, but I had not finished my bachelor degree yet and was still writing my thesis.
 I wanted to take the programme because I was really interested in the strategy lectures at my university.
 I took a gap year between my bachelor and master’s to find out which master’s programme I want to specialise in.
 So, I still had time to take the programme this summer before starting my master degree.
 I decided for Imperial because their reputation is very good and really wanted to spent time in London during the summer.